How can you make your hair color last longer?

 A second shower tweak that’ll keep your color from fading is not washing your hair with hot water.
 Sure, hot showers are nice and relaxing…but not only does the harsh heat dry out your hair and scalp, it opens the cuticle of the hair and those expensive color molecules get washed down the drain.

 If you can, wash with lukewarm water—and a cool or cold rinse after conditioning will help seal both the color and the moisture in!

-Color Saving Tip #2: Protect Those Tresses
+Color Saving Tip #2: Care in the outdoors

 Another big culprit that causes hair color to fade is the sun.
 If you go out for more than a few minutes, wearing a hat will help preserve your color just as clothing prevents sunburn.
 If you just can’t wear a hat, there are hair products with SPF that help.
 But during the summer, especially, hat hair means longer-lasting color!